 You never know when you’re going to get stuck, even on the freeway.
 If enough snow hits and the temperatures drop, you could get stuck.
 You can shovel yourself out of a bind with a collapsible or small shovel.
 Keep it in the trunk, so it’s there if you need it.

-Because your tires aren’t likely to get traction after getting dug out, you may want to have sand, kitty litter, or rock salt in the trunk, as well.
-They’re coarse, and they give your tires traction.
-Just spread a little bit of the material of your choosing near the tires and throughout the car’s path to help you get going and get out from being stuck.
+Because your tyres aren’t likely to get traction after getting dug out, you may want to have sand, kitty litter, or rock salt in the trunk, as well.
+They’re coarse, and they give your tyres traction.
+Just spread a little bit of the material of your choosing near the tyres and throughout the car’s path to help you get going and get out from being stuck.

 While your car is toasty warm, you never know when your vehicle will die on the side of the road.
 You don’t want to freeze or be uncomfortable until a tow-truck can arrive at your aid.
 Consider having another pair of warm gloves, an extra coat or some sweaters, and some hand warmers.
 You might also want to keep a blanket in the vehicle.
 That way, you don’t have to rely on your vehicle’s heater to keep you warm, especially if the car doesn’t start.

 The Little Things

 While they may seem little, they can be a big help if you get stranded.
 Things like a handheld wind up torch or battery torch, jumper cables, first aid kit (a toddler first aid kit for the little ones), tool kit, cell phone charger, a thermometer, snacks, and sunglasses can all help you feel a little calmer if you get stuck or have car trouble.
 The cell phone charger could be a lifesaver if your phone runs out of juice and you’re stuck, which means you can’t call for help and have to rely on the kindness of strangers, which isn’t safe.
 You also need snacks and water on hand so that you don’t get hungry and start shivering if it’s going to be a while before the tow-truck gets to you.